CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_hxap_cluster.html.markdown

 * `failure_reason`:(string) Reason for the failure when cluster is in failed state.
 * `hx_version`:(string) The HyperFlex Data or Application Platform version of this cluster.
 * `hypervisor_build`:(string) Hypervisor version of HyperFlex compute cluster along with build number.
-* `hypervisor_type`:(string) Identifies the broad type of the underlying hypervisor.* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.* `HyperFlexAp` - The hypervisor running on the HyperFlex cluster is Cisco HyperFlex Application Platform.* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
+* `hypervisor_type`:(string) Identifies the broad type of the underlying hypervisor.* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.* `HyperFlexAp` - The hypervisor of the virtualization platform is Cisco HyperFlex Application Platform.* `IWE` - The hypervisor of the virtualization platform is Cisco Intersight Workload Engine.* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
 * `hypervisor_version`:(string) The version of hypervisor running on this cluster.
 * `identity`:(string) The internally generated identity of this cluster.
 This entity is not manipulated by users.
 It aids in uniquely identifying the cluster object.
 In case of VMware, this is a MOR (managed object reference).
 * `management_ip_address`:(string) Management IP Address of the cluster.